wellesley-cs230/wellesley-cs230.github.io/hw1.md

 ## Description
 In this exercise, you will learn how to use different types of loops in your code, based on the needs of that program.
-You are given [the starter code](assign103/Funloops.java), and your goal is to fill in the body of the empty methods with logic based on the descriptions below.
+You are given the starter code below, and your goal is to fill in the body of the empty methods with logic based on the descriptions provided here.

+`Funloops.java`:
 ```java
 import java.util.Scanner;